 Mercury has a long flowing tail trailing away from the sun, much like a comet, visible in long-exposure photographs.
-Mercury’s tail was first predicted in the 1980s and discovered in 2001.
-NASA’s Messenger mission also revealed many tail details between 2011 and 2015 when it was orbiting Mercury.
+Scientists first predicted Mercury had a tail in the 1980s, then discovered it in 2001.
+NASA’s Messenger mission also revealed many tail details between 2011 and 2015 when it orbited Mercury.
 Nowadays, astrophotographers here on Earth are able to capture great shots of Mercury’s tail with the right equipment and a little know-how.
-See Steven Bellavia’s images above and below, and read more about the technique below.
+Steven Bellavia shares his images and techniques for capturing this unusual phenomenon, below.

-How big is Mercury’s tail, really?
+And how big is Mercury’s sodium tail?
 It’s roughly 100 times longer than the diameter of Earth!

-How can astrophotographers capture Mercury’s tail?
 Mercury’s tail is brightest within 16 days of perihelion, the planet’s closest point to the sun.
 Mercury reaches perihelion every 88 days (it takes 88 days to orbit the sun once).
-Mercury was 16 days past perihelion on May 13, 2021, when Steven Bellavia took the first photo on this page of Mercury’s sodium tail.
+In the photo at top, Steven Bellavia captured Mercury on October 11, 2022, five days past Mercury’s most recent perihelion on October 6, 2022.

-Bellavia told EarthSky that an article at Spaceweather.com on May 10, 2021, inspired him to try to photograph Mercury’s sodium tail, using a 589 nanometer (nm) wavelength filter that lets the sodium light signature through.
+Bellavia told EarthSky that an article at Spaceweather.com on May 10, 2021, inspired him to try photographing Mercury’s sodium tail using a 589 nanometer (nm) wavelength filter that lets the sodium light signature through.
 After reading about it, he was eager to try it for himself.
 He explained:

-Bellavia captured photos of Mercury’s tail on both May 13 and 14, 2021 – the first and second photos on this page – using a tracking German equatorial mount affixed with a Canon 100mm lens and the filter mounted in front of the lens.
+Bellavia first captured photos of Mercury’s tail on both May 13 and 14, 2021.
+He used a tracking German equatorial mount affixed with a Canon 100mm lens and the filter mounted in front of the lens.
 On the first night he took 30 exposures of 30 seconds each, while on the second night he took 20 exposures of 60 seconds each using a Borg 90mm refractor.
 He said:

 On the second night, having seen the results from my first attempt, I realized that it would be better to have the telescope and mount track on Mercury itself, as the tail is faint, and all photons collected need to land as frequently as possible on the same pixels in each individual image to reveal it.
 Also note that on both nights, I would have liked to have taken many more images, but I needed to wait for the background sky to be dark enough to reveal the tail.
 But Mercury was also setting at this time, either behind land or into clouds near the horizon.